xoNelz/Soccermatics/course/source/index.rst

 ========================

-The best way to support David's time devoted to creating this course is to buy one of his books, either for yourself or for a friend.
+The best way to support David's time devoted to creating this course is to buy one of his books, either for yourself or for a friend or family member.

 .. image:: images/MyBooks.png